 - They feature a flat deck for easy loading and welded steel construction for enhanced durability.

-- These are available in different sizes and widths to suit a variety of tasks.
+- Different types of flatbed trailers are available in multiple sizes and widths to suit a variety of tasks.

-- Landscape trailers are open-air trailers that are specifically designed to carry landscaping materials.
+- Landscape trailer designs are open-air trailers that are specifically designed to carry landscaping materials.
 These are the right types of trailers for items like shovels, lawnmowers and sod, for example.

 - These usually feature tailgates that can double as ramps for easy loading of equipment onto the trailer.

-Most states require proper registration, so consult your local Department of Motor Vehicles before hooking up your trailer.
+Most states require proper registration when using utility trailers, so consult your local Department of Motor Vehicles before hooking up your trailer.

 - To obtain proper registration, you’ll need to present a Worksport Certificate of Origin and sales receipt.

-- Make sure you have the right type of towing package and trailer hitches on your vehicle, as well as the proper electrical wiring to illuminate the lights.
+- Make sure you have the right type of towing package and trailer hitch on your vehicle, as well as the proper electrical wiring to illuminate the lights.